-Semester 1 Semester 2 1.
-Recognises how contextual factors influence 5.
-Examines and demonstrates strategies and attitudes and behaviours and proposes strategies behaviours that play a role in supporting themselves to enhance health, safety, wellbeing and and others. participation in physical activity.
-6. Demonstrates how movement skills and concepts Demonstrates how movement skills and can be adapted and transferred to enhance and concepts can be adapted and transferred to perform movement sequences. enhance and perform movement sequences.
-7. Performs physical fitness activities and applies 3.
-Performs physical fitness activities that improve movement skills in a variety of dynamic physical and monitor health related components of fitness. activity contexts.
-4. Demonstrates the knowledge to successfully 8.
-Demonstrates the knowledge to successfully participate in a range of team sports. participate in a range of team sports.
+Se mester 1 Semester 2 1.
+Examines and evaluates strategies to manage current and future challenges 5.
+Transfers and adapts solutions to complex movement challenges 2.
+Recognises how contextual factors influence attitudes and behaviours and proposes strategies to enhance health, safety, wellbeing and participation in physical activity.
+6. Demonstrates how movement skills and concepts can be adapted and transferred to enhance and perform movement sequences.
+3. Demonstrates how movement skills and concepts can be adapted and transferred to enhance and perform movement sequences.
+7. Investigates effective strategies to promote inclusivity, equality and respectful relationships8.
+Examines and demonstrates the role help seeking 4.
+Refines, applies and transfers movement skills in a variety of dynamic physical activity contexts. strategies and behaviours play in supporting themselves and others.

-2022 Year 7 Science
+2023 Year 7 Science

-Semester 1 Year 7 Science students study the topics: How Scientists Work, Matter and Separating Mixtures.
+During semester one, Year 7 Science students study the topics How Scientists Work, Matter and Chemical World.
 Assessment and outcomes reflect student performance in these focus areas in both the theoretical and skills domain.

-Semester 2 Year 7 Science students study the topics: Forces, Cells and Classification and Our Planet.
+During semester two, Year 7 Science students study the topics Forces, Cells and Classification and Our Planet.
 Assessment and outcomes reflect student performance in these focus areas in both the theoretical and skills domain.

-Task No. Task Description Report Outcome Semester Weighting Due Date 1 Sem 1 Working scientifically task 1, 2 30 T1 Wk8 2 Sem 1 Scientist research task 3 20 T2 Wk1 3 Sem 1 Topic Test - Chemical World 4, 5 50 T2 Wk5 4 Sem 2 Cell model 1, 2 40 T3 Wk7 5 Sem 2 Semester 2 examination 3, 4, 5 60 T4 Wk3
+Task No. Task Description Report Outcome Semester Weighting Due Date 1 Sem 1 Practical Task 1, 2 40 T1 Wk9 2 Sem 1 Semester 1 Examination 3, 4, 5 60 T2 Wk5 3 Sem 2 Cell model 1, 2 40 T3 Wk7 4 Sem 2 Semester 2 examination 3, 4, 5 60 T4 Wk3

-Semester 1 Semester 2 Undertakes first-hand investigations to collect valid and reliable data and information, individually and collaboratively.
-Applies scientific understanding and critical thinking skills to suggest possible solutions to identified problems.
-Processes, analyses and evaluates data from first-hand investigations and secondary sources to develop evidence-based arguments and conclusions.
-2. Presents science ideas and evidence for a particular purpose and to a specific audience, using appropriate scientific language, conventions and representations.
-3. Presents science ideas and evidence for a particular purpose and to a specific audience, using appropriate scientific language, conventions and representations.
-3. Describes the action of unbalanced forces in everyday situations.
-4. Describes the observed properties and behaviour of matter, using scientific models and theories about the motion and arrangement of particles.
-4. Describes the dynamic nature of models, theories and laws in developing scientific understanding.
-5. Relates the structure and function of living 5.
-Explains how scientific understanding of, and discoveries about the properties of elements, compounds and mixtures relate to their uses in everyday life. things to their classification, survival and reproduction.
+1. Undertakes first-hand investigations to collect valid and reliable data and information, individually and collaboratively.

+- 2. Processes, analyses and evaluates data from first-hand investigations and secondary sources to develop evidence-based arguments and conclusions. - 3.
+Presents science ideas and evidence for a particular purpose and to a specific audience, using appropriate scientific language, conventions and representations. - 4.
+Describes the observed properties and behaviour of matter, using scientific models and theories about the motion and arrangement of particles. - 5.
+Explains how scientific understanding of, and discoveries about the properties of elements, compounds and mixtures relate to their uses in everyday life.